osvaldo14/Generic_Gestionary_Resource_Backend/README.md

 * 	JDK 8 or higher

-# Compile and run HRM server
+# Compile and run the gestionary server
 **First you need to clone this git :**
 *  git clone https: //gitedu.hesge.ch/osvaldo.pintodeo/hepia_resource_manager_server.git